PouceHeure/blog/content/projects/project_visual-control.md

 ### Selection of Target Point

-We assume the detected lane provides a centerline defined as a curve in image space.
+The detected lane is assumed to provide a centerline defined as a curve in image space.
 A single **target point** is selected at a fixed vertical distance from the bottom of the image (typically 3/4 of the image height), denoted $v_t$.

 The horizontal position of this point is obtained by evaluating the lane curve at $v_t$: